-For grades K-5, the school schedule allows for a 15-minute lunch period and a 15-minute outside recess period.
-Students in grades 6-8 have a 30-minute lunch period.
+For grades K-8, the school schedule allows for a 15-minute lunch period and a 15-minute outside recess period, weather permitting.
 A nutritious lunch, including milk, may be purchased at school, or students may bring sack lunches from home.
-Students are not permitted to bring lunch items that require heating or refrigeration.
-Lunch brought from home should be nutritional in alignment to our Healthy Meals/Snacks initiative to promote a healthy lifestyle.
+Sack lunches should include healthy choices.
+Candy and soda are not permitted.
 Breakfast is also offered prior to the start of school.
+Breakfast will not be served after 8:00 a.m.